AshwaniKottapalli/SparkAR-Tutorial/README.md

 Once added, on clicking on the option picker patch, you get an option to select the data type at the bottom (Number by default), change it to texture.
 Take cursor to the bottom most part of the patch and expand the patch for 8 inputs, as we have 8 teams.

-Now based on the team name select the background from the given background in the bg folder.
+Now based on the team name select the background from the given background in the [bg folder](https://drive.google.com/drive/folders/1UcEDSfmqzz6PTlc59jtTAzG1JEnmhy8w?usp=sharing) .
 When done just take the output from the Option Picker and connect it to the Texture Patch created from the bg_mat material.

 ![Alt Text](https://i.ibb.co/BZbb9Vs/final-Patch.png)